Seahawks sign 12 undrafted free agents, waive 4 vets including Nazair Jones, to make room

 Jones played just nine games in 2018 with seven tackles and then missed all of last season while battling a knee injury that required surgery.

-Jones was placed on Injured Reserve before the season with coach Pete Carroll saying of his knee that the injury “was chronic.
+Jones was placed on injured reserve before the season with coach Pete Carroll saying of his knee that the injury “was chronic.
 It became chronic so we had to fix him up.”

 Choice, out of Clemson, spent all of last year on Seattle’s IR after being injured in the spring, while Soto and Taumoepenu had each been on Seattle’s practice squad last season and signed to futures contracts in January.